Vishnukk33/Analysis-of-US-elections-2020-through-real-time-tweets/README.md

 # Twitter-Project

 ## Introduction:
 This project is an attempt to collect, process, and analyze data on United States Elections 2020.
-My friend Vishnu Krishnan() and I decided to proceed with this project because we wanted to know how it feels to solve a real-world problem where we need to do everything from scratch including collecting data, creating and processing data-sets, and recording our observations.
+My friend Arun Kumar(https://github.com/Arun152k) and I decided to proceed with this project because we wanted to know how it feels to solve a real-world problem where we need to do everything from scratch including collecting data, creating and processing data-sets, and recording our observations.
 We felt undertaking this project, would increase our knowledge domain and motivate us to venture into new fields.

 ## Features:
 We have incorporated the following in our project: